 Special Damages

 Special Damages cover out-of-pocket expenses related to a fatal injury.
 These expenses include the cost of funeral arrangements and, in cases where the deceased was a foreign national, the cost of transporting the body abroad and applicable airfares.
+Additionally, the costs for a normal and reasonable headstone are also recoverable as part of the funeral expenses.

 Emotional and Mental Distress Compensation